javalent/fantasy-statblocks/README.md

 Fantasy Statblocks uses trademarks and/or copyrights owned by Fire Opal Media Inc., which are used under the Fire Opal Media Inc., 13th Age Community Use Policy.
 We are expressly prohibited from charging you to use or access this content.
 Fantasy Statblocks is not published, endorsed or specifically approved by Fire Opal Media.

+### PF2E Community Use Disclosure
+Fantasy Statblocks uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Community Use Policy (paizo.com/communityuse).
+We are expressly prohibited from charging you to use or access this content.
+Fantasy Statblocks is not published, endorsed, or specifically approved by Paizo.
+For more information about Paizo Inc. and Paizo products, visit paizo.com.